-My decision to make a challenge to draw insects for 100 days opened a completely new drawing experience for me, because I was fully focused over a long period on one single topic.
+My decision to make a challenge to draw insects for 100 days opened a completely new drawing experience for me, because I was fully focused on one single topic over a long period of time.

 No worries - when you read this sentence you might get the impression, that this is a very time intensive study, but: no, it isn't.
 It is less the hours spent on this topic, but more the frequency of this drawing sessions that counts.
-My butterfly sketches, for example, are all done within some minutes as I always have an hourglass with me.
-And that is absolutely enough time spent per day!
+My butterfly sketches, for example, are all done within some minutes.
+And that is absolutely enough time spent on sketching per day!

-I am sketching the insects within 3 minutes with the help of the hourglass to stay focused and fully concentrated.
-The second part, the coloring, is done with another turn of the hourglass.
+I was sketching the insects within 3 minutes with the help of on hourglass in order to stay focused and fully concentrated.
+The second part, the coloring, is done with another turn of the 3-minute-hourglass.
 No excuse, that there's no time for a sketch - because 3 minutes per day are absolutely feasible - especially if you only need a pen and a paper for the sketch.
-And after these precious minutes of drawing, the hand learned a lot.
+No additional preparations are necessary.
+And after these precious minutes of drawing, the hand has learned a lot.

 I am explaining you the effects of this challenge - by using the example of insects.
 But, for sure, you are free to choose any topic that is of interest for you:.